What Is Social Commerce?

 Social commerce boosts engagement, shortens the sales journey, increases conversions, leverages social proof, and provides direct access to customers through platforms they already use daily.

-- Higher Engagement & Conversions – Social proof (likes, comments, shares) drives purchases.
+- Higher engagement and conversions: Social proof (likes, comments, shares) drives purchases

-- Influencer & UGC-Driven Sales – Shoppers trust peer recommendations & influencer reviews.
+- Influencer and UGC-driven sales: Shoppers trust peer recommendations and influencer reviews

-- Personalized & Interactive – AI-driven recommendations, live Q&As, chat-based selling.
+- Personalized and interactive: AI-driven recommendations, live Q&As, chat-based selling

 How can businesses effectively sell products through social media platforms?